 Despite the myth that dogs' saliva has anti-bacterial qualities, their mouths are full of germs.
 Since dogs use their mouths to play with toys, filth tends to accumulate on those toys quickly.

 Your pet's toys may also be carrying hazardous fecal contaminants like E. coli or Giardia, which can spread to people.
+In addition to this, you should also clean slicker brush, clippers, and other grooming accessories to keep your dog clean.

 So it is important to periodically clean your pet's favorite toy.